Trigger Warning: The content of this article may upset survivors of rape and sexual assault, with links to detailed stories.

 More than 20 survivors have named University of California Berkeley student Nicholas Zhao as the instigator in several sexual assault incidents.

-Hui shared her story in a six-page Instagram highlight titled “NICK ZHAO” under her account @_katehui.
-Hui began with a screenshot of Zhao’s profile, which has been set to private.
+Chan shared her story in a six-page Instagram highlight titled “NICK ZHAO” under her account.
+Chan began with a screenshot of Zhao’s profile, which has been set to private.

 They arranged a time to meet at a mall in Palo Alto when things took a turn for the worse.

 “During the ride there, it was just casual talking and stuff until he grabbed my hand and held it,” she wrote.
 “But like [I don’t know] I thought it was weird b/c I thought I thought it was a casual hangout.”